nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_overview.md

    The URL property is prefixed with the URL to the SSP, which will ensure that the request goes via the SSP and that all necessary security checks are performed on the request.
 The SSP base url prefix is added by the Consumer system.
 For more details, see the [Retrieval Read](retrieval_interaction_read.html#retrieval-via-the-ssp) interaction page.

-   {% include note.html content="The URL property should be [percent encoded per RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.1) to prevent any possibility of parsing errors." %}
+   {% include note.html content="The URL property should be fully [percent encoded per RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.1) to prevent any possibility of parsing errors." %}

    An example SSP-prefixed URL: